EENA's work on AML

 View the after-event material here.

 Still questions?
-You can check the FAQ document on AML and AEL and find out the answers to most questions we have received.
+You can check the FAQ document on Advanced Mobile Location and Emergency Location Service in Android and find out the answers to most questions we have received.

 Would you like more information about EENA's work on AML?
 Feel free to contact Gary Machado, EENA Executive Director, at firstname.lastname@example.org.